3 simple hacks to self-made videos

 - Buy a lavaliere.
 You can buy a reasonably priced lav that plugs into your smart phone.
 Here’s some!

-That’s why we’re giving you free access to our Video Marketing Masterclass.
-Just click below, download the accompanying eBook, and we will take you step by step exactly how to make your own marketing videos that grow your practice.
+So start by claiming your free e-book: A Therapist’s Guide to Video Marketing.
+Just click below, download the accompanying e-book, and we’ll show you exactly how to make marketing videos that grow your practice.

 It’s that simple.